YushuaiJi/UnIS/README.md

 `model=4` constructs the index using `insertBySorting_Self_Partition_learned`, which applies the proposed method without allocating additional arrays for data storage.
 ```

-2 You can run the code in `UnIS_MemoryUsage` to obtain the memory usage of index construction.
+2. You can run the code in `UnIS_MemoryUsage` to obtain the memory usage of index construction.

-3:You can run the code in `UnIS_Tree_Depth` to obtain the tree depth of index construction.
+3. You can run the code in `UnIS_Tree_Depth` to obtain the tree depth of index construction.

 ## Queries